Window

 To create a Window use:

-method (with 4 parameters: a title, a layout , initialization flags and a type)- macro
+Window::newmethod (with 3 parameters: a title, a layout and initialization flags)Window::with_typemethod (with 4 parameters: a title, a layout , initialization flags and a type)- macro

-let w = Window::new("Title", Layout::new("x:10,y:5,w:15,h:9"),window::Flags::None);
+let w = Window::new("Title", layout!("x:10,y:5,w:15,h:9"),window::Flags::None);

-let w2 = window!("Title,d:c,w:10,h:10");
+let w2 = window!("Title,a:c,w:10,h:10");

-let w3 = window!("title='Some Title',d:c,w:30,h:10,flags=[Sizeable])");
+let w3 = window!("title='Some Title',a:c,w:30,h:10,flags=[Sizeable])");

-let w4 = window!("title='WithTag',d:c,w:30,h:10,tag:MyTag)");
+let w4 = window!("title='WithTag',a:c,w:30,h:10,tag:MyTag)");

-let w5 = window!("Title,d:c,w:10,h:10,key:Alt+F10");
+let w5 = window!("Title,a:c,w:10,h:10,key:Alt+F10");

-let w6 = window!("Title,d:c,w:10,h:10,key:auto");
+let w6 = window!("Title,a:c,w:10,h:10,key:auto");

 Keep in mind that window will NOT handle any events from its children.